 We have successfully initiated two field trials to validate two greenhouse-tested strategies to control the movement and clearance of Xylella fastidiosa (Xf), a xylem-limited, Gram-negative bacterium that is the causative agent of Pierce's Disease (PD).
 A key virulence feature of Xf resides in its ability to digest pectin-rich pit pore membranes inside the host plant's xylem elements, permitting long distance movement and potentially enhancing vector transmission.
 The first strategy being evaluated tests the ability of a xylem-targeted polygalacturonaseinhibiting protein (PGIP) from pear as an effector protein to counter virulence associated with Xf PG activity.
 Our second strategy enhances clearance of bacteria from Xf-infected xylem tissues via the expression of a chimeric antimicrobial protein, CAP.
-The expectation is that expressing these proteins will prevent Xf movement and reduce its inoculum, curbing the spread of PD in California vineyards.
+The expectation is that expressing these proteins will prevent Xf movement and reduce its inoculum size, curbing the spread of PD in California vineyards.
 Transgenic grapevine plants expressing either PGIP or the CAP proteins along with controls have been successfully planted in two locations.
-In Riverside County where the planting is now complete with100% (220 plants) of the plants are in the ground, 210 were planted on 05/08/2010 with the remaining 10 planted on 03/06/2011.
-In the Solano County location we have planted 112 plants on 08/02/2010 which corresponds to about 50% of the proposed planting now in the ground.
+In Riverside County where the planting is now complete with 100% (220) of the plants in the ground, 210 were planted on 05/08/2010 with the remaining 10 planted on 03/06/2011.
+In the Solano County where the planting is now also completed with 100% (220) of the plants in the ground, 112 were planted 112 plants on 08/02/2010 and the remaining 108 planted on 6/27/2011.
 These transgenic grapevines will be evaluated as plants on their own roots and as rootstocks grafted with wild type Thompson Seedless (TS) scions.
 At the Riverside County site, the plants will be naturally infected by wild GWSS presumably infected with wild strains of Xf while at the Solano County site, plants will be mechanically infected with Xf type strain (Temecula 1) to validate resistance to PD under field conditions.